rodkinal/SimpleIPv6Knockin/README.md

 ```

 ####1.2 Using the program
 You can use this program as a knocking protocol to execute different commands on a remote system based on different source IPv6 (remember that /64 is assigned to the user).
 When the server detects that a valid sequence has been received, it will execute the configured system command.
-You can use this to start or stop different services on your server (like SSH, Apache, etc.).
-In summary, this program is a latch for your live services, so you can start and stop them whenever you need.
-You can select between TCP or UDP protocol in order to receive the valid sequence.
+This is useful to start or stop different services on the server side (like SSH, Apache, etc.).
+Briefing, this program is a latch for your live services, so you can start and stop them whenever you need.
+TCP or UDP protocols are both available in order to receive the valid sequence.
 You can also choose the destination port narrowing the scope of possible brute forcing attacks.

-Using IPv6 you are able to send any packet which are included into your /64 network.
+Using IPv6 you are able to send any packet included into your /64 network.
 Using that characteric of IPv6, this program is detects if the las octets of the source IP complains a valid sequence.
 When a valid sequence is detected, the configured program is executed on the listening host.

 #####1.2.1 Usage on client side
 ```sh